nathanlesage/academics-on-mastodon/README.md

 ## Contact

 This list is primarily maintained by Hendrik Erz (Linköpings Universitet).
-If you have any questions or issues relating to the list specifically, or would like to report a potential opt-in violation (or other more serious issues), please contact me:
+Below you can find ways to contact me in case you have individual questions regarding this collection of lists, or if you would report a potential opt-in violation (or similar issues).

+> **PLEASE NOTE**: This contact info is **not** meant to send me links to new lists.
+If you would like to add a list, please open a PR instead!
+In case that this somehow doesn't work for you, you can also [open an issue](https://github.com/nathanlesage/academics-on-mastodon/issues/new), state why the PR didn't work, and provide the link to the list (and optionally the form).
+I receive dozens of work-related emails via the address below, so by keeping everything list-related here on GitHub I can keep that separated.
+Thank you very much for your understanding.

 - Email: [hendrik.erz@liu.se](mailto:hendrik.erz@liu.se)
 - Mastodon: [@hendrikerz@scholar.social](https://scholar.social/@hendrikerz)